Results from the EPICAL-2 Ultra-High Granularity Electromagnetic Calorimeter Prototype: Performance at High Energy

 \section{Performance at High Energy}

 Recently, measurements with the detector prototype have also been performed with a mixed particle beam at the CERN SPS.
 The $N_{\mathrm{clus}}$ observable shows already first signs of non-linearity at low energy, and the effect of cluster overlap is expected to become more important for increasing hit density, and thus implicitly for higher beam energy.
 Therefore, for a first analysis of high energy measurements, only $N_{\mathrm{hits}}$ has been used.
 Fig.~\ref{fig:beam-composition} shows the distributions of $N_{\mathrm{hits}}$ at a beam energy of 80~GeV.
 Three different maxima are observed: at $N_{\mathrm{hits}} \approx 70$ there is a minimum-ionising peak with a Landau-like tail to large values, there is a broad peak around $N_{\mathrm{hits}} \approx 6000$ due to showering hadrons and a sharp peak for $N_{\mathrm{hits}} \approx 20000$ due to electrons.
 This interpretation is supported by the decomposition of the spectrum into the contributions for different particles as predicted by the MC simulations and shown in the figure.
 The description by simulation is very good, even to the level of very rare events with particles producing only very few hits seen to the left of the MIP.
-It is apparent that the electron component is well enough separated, so that an independent analysis is possible.
+It is apparent that the electron component is well separated, so that an independent analysis is possible.
+For the results below, we restrict the analysis to a $3 \sigma$ interval around the electron peak, where the hadron contamination should be of the order of $1\%$ or smaller.

 Fig.~\ref{fig:linearity2} shows the mean value of the response as a function of beam energy.
 Now, in addition to the results discussed above, preliminary results from measurements at the SPS H6 test beam up to $E_{\mathrm{beam}} = 80 \, \mathrm{GeV}$ are shown.
 Again, linear fits are performed.
 As only low-energy data points were available from simulations at this point, the corresponding linear fit is the same as in Fig.~\ref{fig:resolution}, while the fit to measured data has changed due to the additional data points.
 The bottom panel again shows the relative deviation from linearity -- the stronger deviation of the measured low energy points is due to the different fit used here.